 When a house gets damaged by smoke, it’s important to take care of the items affected soon after.
-A fire can cause smoke damage that needs to be taken care of immediately in order to avoid any long-term damage.
+A fire can cause smoke damage that needs to be taken care of immediately.
+This can help to avoid any long-term damage.
 Follow these 8 tips for getting rid of smoke damage.

 1 ) Open all windows and doors as soon as possible once the fire has been put out.
 This is most important if you still smell any smoke at all.
 Doing this will allow air (and your trusty fans) to circulate through every room and help remove the smell from your belongings.
-You should aim to do this within 30 minutes or less after the fire has finished burning, but definitely no later than 12 hours.
+You should aim to do this within 30 minutes or less after the fire has finished burning.
+Definitely don’t wait more than 12 hours.

 2 ) If you can, get all of your belongings outside.
 This is more of a long-term solution, but getting everything into the air will help to get rid of the smoke smell.
-A good time to do this would be right before you leave for work in the morning or after you come home from work at night.
+A good time to do this would be right before you leave for work in the morning.
+Alternately you could do it after you come home from work at night.
 Make sure that everything has been washed and aired out properly before storing it back inside.

 4) Do NOT use any kind of harsh chemicals during the wash.
 Although ammonia is often used in place of detergent when dealing with smoke residue on clothing, this is actually very bad for your fabrics.
 The same goes for using bleach; although it will effectively get rid of the smell, you run the risk of damaging both fabric and metal that comes into contact with it.
 Be especially careful around painted surfaces too – these should be washed by hand rather than at high pressure.

 5) Dry everything completely before you put it back in the house.
 This might take a while, so keep on top of it and don’t try to cram everything into a small space at once.
 If you’ve had to resort to using your bathtub or laundry facilities, make sure that all of this is thoroughly dry before anything goes back inside.